lio972/sublime-text-community-packages/trunk/LaTeX/README.txt

 First draft "release" September 21, 2009

-Current revision October 15, 2009
+Current revision February 12, 2012

 Contributors:
 Marciano Siniscalchi
 (more to come I hope!)

+For more information, see <http://tekonomist.wordpress.com>

 Introduction
 ------------